Satwikan/dsa/bit/readme.md

 <hr/>

-## to check for a particular bit at some postion if it is 1 or not for any number
+## to check for a particular bit at some position if it is 1 or not for any number
 - (1 << pos) left shifts 1 pos times
 - take ((1 << pos) & n)